snyk/user-docs/docs/snyk-cli/commands/monitor.md

 Default: 4 (the current working directory and 3 sub-directories).

-Example: `--detection-depth=3` limits search to the specified directory (or the current directory if no `<PATH>` is specified) plus three levels of subdirectories.
+Example: `--detection-depth=3` limits search to the specified directory (or the current directory if no `<PATH>` is specified) plus two levels of subdirectories.

 ### `--exclude=<DIRECTORY>[,<DIRECTORY>]...>`